Dravidian movement: Telugu power struggle angle

-Even the powerful Namboodris of Kerala, are said to have split off from Telugu Brahmins.
+Even the powerful Namboodiris of Kerala are said to have split off from the Telugu Brahmins.

 History and Caste Reconfiguration within the Dravidian Movement

 The Dravidian movement, originating in the early 20th century, emerged as a rationalist, anti-caste, and anti-Brahmin socio-political initiative.
 Influenced by figures such as Iyothee Thass, E. V. Ramasamy (Periyar), and Singaravelu Chettiar, the movement critiqued the Vedic-Brahminical order as a form of religious and cultural domination over the indigenous Dravidian population.
 Its early support base included marginalized castes—particularly Scheduled Castes and Backward Classes—seeking educational access, social equality, and temple rights.

 The formation of the Justice Party in 1916 marked the political foundation of the movement, followed by the launch of the Self-Respect Movement in 1925 and later the Dravidar Kazhagam (DK).
 These organizations promoted atheism, Tamil linguistic pride, and the abolition of caste and religion.

-By the mid-20th century, however, as the movement transitioned into electoral politics via the Dravida Munnetra Kazhagam (DMK) and its offshoots, dominant non-Brahmin landlord castes such as the Balija Naidu ,Reddy, Nair ,Mudaliyar ,Vellalar, communities increasingly came to control its leadership and material networks.
+By the mid-20th century, however, as the movement transitioned into electoral politics via the Dravida Munnetra Kazhagam (DMK) and its offshoots, dominant non-Brahmin landlord castes such as the Balija Naidu, Reddy, Nair, Mudaliyar, Vellalar, communities increasingly came to control its leadership and material networks.
 While these castes had historically positioned themselves against Brahminical dominance, they retained significant socio-economic privilege and often reproduced caste hierarchies in their own image.

 This led to a transformation in the movement’s social justice framework.
 Scholars describe it as a shift toward graded inequality—where anti-Brahmin rhetoric was retained but hierarchical privilege was preserved by newly dominant castes.
 As electoral pragmatism took priority, radical anti-caste ideals were moderated in favor of caste-based patronage politics.
 Dalit and most MBC communities remained underrepresented in leadership and state power structures.